juremaj/centuri-hackathon-2023_brainbow/README.md

 You can download all four datasets from [here](https://filesender.renater.fr/?s=download&token=3d3b079c-3311-442f-a305-90fb18ef33ec).
 Then you can just put them in a folder named `data` in the root of this repository (This is where the library/notebook expects the data to live).

+## Milestones
+The current idea is to tackle the problem by starting from eiter of the two modalities.
+A part of the team would take a 'nature' point of view - finding structure in ontogeny (anatomy) and seeing if it is predictive of neural activity (physiology).
+The second, 'nurture' sub-team would approach the problem in the opposite direction (from neural activity/physiology to ontogeny/anatomy).

+As a brief introduction we provided some basic plotting functions to have a first look at the data.
+This is available in the [intro.ipynb](https://github.com/juremaj/centuri-hackathon-2023_brainbow/blob/main/intro.ipynb) notebook in the root of this repo.
+These will be useful for the whole team to get a bit more familiar with the data.
+After that we thought of some milestones for the two sub-teams.
+Here's a brief outline:

+### Nature team
+1) extract average RGB for each ROI (this data is low-d, 3 features for neuron)
+2) scatter the colors pairwise and then in 3D.
+Do they seem to cluster?
+3) cluster the cells using a clustering algorithm.
+Some algorithms you could try as a start are K-means or Gaussian mixture models.
+You can use sklearn implementations: [link](https://scikit-learn.org/stable/modules/clustering.html).
+4) does the clustering work nicely?
+Try to optimise the number of clusters that you use as the hyperparameter for the clustering algorithm (for example check silhouette values).
+5) how does this relate to activity?
+The first easy thing to try is pairwise correlations of the neural activity traces.
+You can simply compute this by passing the neural activity matrix through the [numpy.corrcoef](https://numpy.org/doc/stable/reference/generated/numpy.corrcoef.html) function.
+Do the pairs which belong to the same color group have a higher pairwise correlation of their timeseries?

+### Nurture team
+1) visualise the time-series in 2-d by an embedding algorithm (you can try for example [tSNE][https://opentsne.readthedocs.io/en/stable/] or [UMAP](https://umap-learn.readthedocs.io/en/latest/)) (this data is very high-d, one time-series for neuron).
+Do the embeddings seem to cluster in 2d?
+2) try to cluster the time series using a clustering algorithm to get groups of cells with similar activation profiles ('assemblies').
+You can start with the same as suggested above: [link](https://scikit-learn.org/stable/modules/clustering.html).
+Visualise the outputs by sorting the 'rasters' (all time-series matrix) by cluster label (first few rows of matrix - cluster 0, next rows - cluster 1 etc.).
+3) can we somehow justify our selection for the number of clusters? (also see above)
+4) once we have the clusters: take cells from each cluster and look at the rgb values of these cells.
+Do cells belonging to the same activity cluster have more similar RGB values?

+# Setup

 ## Requirements

 1) Laptop with some free space (5 GB for raw and preprocessed data or 500 MB for only pre-processed data)